-On May 18 of this year, the Latvian Science Council supported the allocation of Latvian co-financing, thus, Latvia also will continue the work started to develop the HPC field.
+On May 18 of this year, the Latvian Science Council supported the allocation of Latvian co-financing; thus, Latvia will also continue the work to develop the HPC field.
 The total funding of the project (of all participating countries) is 62 million euros, where Latvia’s share of funding is EUR 1 million (half of the funding is from the European HPC Joint Undertaking, which receives support from the Digital Europe Program, the other half is funded by the Latvian state).

 Apply for a consultation